 So, is there a Data Paradox?
 I would propose that there is, to an extent.
 For all the investments that have been made, the evidence for a positive return on that investment is proving elusive.
 We should expect to see more concrete improvements in productivity (however measured) for all the attention that big data has received.
 Instead, there are plenty of anecdotes, too many of which are provided by the vendors of Big Data products.

 After 30 years, the productivity paradox has not been laid to rest.
 Perhaps the data paradox will take less time.
 We would still like to see the advances appear in the economic data.
 Just as with other major technological advances, such as computing technologies (and electricity before that), it may well show up given enough time.
 I am not suggesting that data analysis is not productive.
 What I want to point to is that reaping the benefits of data technologies will require more than just investing in them.
 Much of the investment has been in the systems to collect and provide access to data.
 What may be lacking is sufficient investment in the skills needed to produce actionable insights from data.
 This includes evaluation and improvement of data quality, and relevant business knowledge combined with analytical skills.
 This is what will resolve the Data Paradox.

-DALE LEHMAN, DIRECTOR, EMBA IN BUSINESS ANALYTICS, LORAS COLLEGE
+DALE LEHMAN, PROFESSOR OF BUSINESS, LORAS COLLEGE

 Winner of the 1987 Nobel Prize in Economics – four of his PhD students went on to win Nobel Prizes as well.